Mental Health First Aid Courses

 - Mental illnesses are common – 50% of us will experience a mental health challenge at some time in our lives

-- Mental Health First Aid can prepare you to be there for a friend, family member or colleague who is struggling
+- Mental Health First Aid can prepare you to be there for a friend, family member or colleague who is struggling with a mental health or substance use issue

 - Learn the signs and symptoms of mental health and substance use problems